univac-os/calculator-behavior/multiplication.md

   Then I see the "zero" as the result

-Scenario: Multiple of more than 2 numbers
+Scenario: multiplication of more than 2 numbers

   Given The calculator must be turn on